gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 </p>
 <h3><span class="caption-index-3">3.3.4</span><a name="anchor-3-3-4"></a>Identifier</h3>
 <p>
-An <code>Identifier</code> expression consists of a symbol and zero or more attributes trailing after it.
+An <code class="highlighter-rouge">Identifier</code> expression consists of a symbol and zero or more attributes trailing after it.
 </p>
 <p>
-An <code>Identifer</code> expression can also contain attributes, where an attribute is a symbol preceded by a colon character.
-One or more attributes can be described after a symbol of the <code>Identifier</code>.
+An <code class="highlighter-rouge">Identifer</code> expression can also contain attributes, where an attribute is a symbol preceded by a colon character.
+One or more attributes can be described after a symbol of the <code class="highlighter-rouge">Identifier</code>.
 </p>
 <p>
 The class diagram is:
 </p>
-<pre><code>+----------------------------+
+<pre class="highlight"><code>+----------------------------+
 |          Identifier        |
 |----------------------------|
 |- symbol: symbol            |